 Mental health and substance abuse treatment is covered under Marketplace health insurance plans, and is also considered an "essential benefit" (ESB) on any policy purchased through a Federal or State Exchange.
 This means that a typical individual or family plan must contain comprehensive coverage for the diagnosis, treatment, and rehabilitation of behavioral expenses.
 Counseling and psychotherapy are also generally included.
 Equal rights under the law is guaranteed, and part of our work is to educate and inform consumers about their benefits.

-Future legislation under President Trump is not expected to remove any key benefits.
+Future legislation under Congress is not expected to remove any key benefits.
 The opioid epidemic and increase in suicides are being addressed by state and federal legislation, although additional funding is needed.
 Solutions for low reimbursement rates for out-of-network treatment and behavioral office visits are also being studied.
 It is possible that 2021 plans will feature more comprehensive benefits for battling addiction, including the waiving of copays, and increasing the number of covered office visits.

 This includes mental and substance abuse costs.
 As one of the 10 ESB mandated benefits, all newly-issued Exchange policies must contain these provisions.
 Grandfathered plans (policies issued before March of 2010), if active, are not required to meet existing government mandates.
 However, "grandfathered" plans can be canceled at any time by the covered insured, and replaced (during Open Enrollment) with an alternative contract that offers much richer benefits.
 If Open Enrollment is missed, a special SEP exception may be granted, if certain qualifications are met.
 A new plan must be selected within 60 days, and federal subsidies will be offered to qualified applicants.